 - Half head of cauliflower, cut in florets

-- Mix the barbecue spice and brown sugar together and rub all over the beef, marinate in the fridge over night.
+- Mix the Argentinian steak rub and brown sugar together and rub all over the beef, marinate in the fridge over night.

 - Sear the beef in a hot frying pan on all sides and transfer to your slow cooker.